Grammar Quiz

 I don’t know where she goes.

 In this sentence, the group of words ‘where she goes’ functions as a noun and is the object of the verb know.
-Since it is not a single word but a group of words and has its own subject ‘she’ and the verb ‘goes.’
-It is the noun clause and the object of the verb know.
+Since it is not a single word but a group of words with its own subject, ‘she’ and the verb ‘goes.’
+It is the noun clause, and the object of the verb know.

 Noun clauses can be the direct object of a verb in a sentence.
-Noun clauses that usually act as the object of a verb are usually introduced by the word ‘that.’
+Noun clauses that usually act as the object of a verb are typically introduced by the word ‘that.’

 Examples

-(In this sentence, the entire group of words starting with the word that is the noun clause)
+(In this sentence, the entire group of words starts with the Word that is the noun clause.)

 The underlined parts are noun clauses that act as the verb’s object in the independent clause in the following sentences.